Home Again (2017 film): Production

 In May 2016, it was announced Rose Byrne had been cast in the film, with Hallie Meyers-Shyer writing and directing.
-Nancy Meyers and Erika Olde served as producers.
+Her mother, Nancy Meyers, and Erika Olde served as producers.
 In August 2016, it was announced Reese Witherspoon had been set to star in the film, replacing Byrne.
 In October 2016, Candice Bergen, Michael Sheen and Reid Scott joined the cast, and in November 2016, Jon Rudnitsky, Lake Bell, Nat Wolff, and Pico Alexander joined as well.

 Filming

 Principal photography began in October 2016 in Los Angeles and lasted until December 7, 2016.

 Release

 In September 2016, Open Road Films acquired distribution rights to the film.
 It was released in the United States on September 8, 2017.